Login Sign in

 Keeping the litter box in a quiet area could help your cat feel more secure.
 “Make sure the litter boxes are not next to noisy machines such as a washer and dryer, and not in high traffic areas.
 We all want a little privacy to pee,” says Barnes.
 Pagan also recommends not relocating litter boxes too often.

-One litter box isn’t enough, even if you have just one cat.
+One litter box isn’t enough, even if you have only one cat.
 “The general rule of thumb is the number of litter boxes should be the same as the number of cats plus one.
 So if you have two cats, you should have three litter boxes,” says Barnes.
-They should also be kept in separate locations, she says.
+They should also stay in separate locations, she says.
 “Two litter boxes next to each other look like one litter box to the cat.”

 Rethink Your Litter